Student, artist, writer & tutor

 Can you help me?

-I 100% want to.
+I really want to.
+Helping others is what I truly love.
 If you're struggling with productivity/schoolwork/motivation, or are working on a project that I could help with, contact me.

 I like you, can we connect?